sarkarbikram90/rust-mastery/members/Souradeep/Journal.md

 - Learned mutability, control flows, functions
 - Started learning on ownership rules.
 - Developed a program for understanding variable scope in rust.

+# Example
+## 2026-09-03
+- Learned Ownership
+- Learned references and borrowing, mutable references
+- Developed a program to understand these concepts in detail